Tales of St. Austin's: "A Shocking Affair"

 The narrator from "Bradshaw's Little Story" tells another story about Bradshaw.
 This time, Bradshaw is threatened by a Thucydides examination, which he claims he will be able to avoid.
 The narrator bets him sixpence that he will have to take it.
 Mr Mellish is surprised when Bradshaw is indeed not present at the exam.
 The examination is difficult, and once it is over, the narrator follows Mr Mellish out of the room just to annoy him.
 Mellish is talking to Monsieur Gerard, the French master, when they all hear Bradshaw shouting from the Science Museum room.
 They run to the Museum door, which is bolted shut.
 Bradshaw says from inside the room that he cannot open the door.
 Gerard gets an electric shock when he touches the handle.
 The Museum's electric light, which is on, is connected to the bolt on the locked door, and the current has gone wrong somehow.
 Mellish also tries but fails to open the door.
 The science and chemistry master Blaize comes and tells Bradshaw to use a piece of paper to shoot back the bolt, because paper does not conduct electricity.
 Bradshaw does so and opens the door.
 The Museum is blamed and Bradshaw does not get in trouble.
 Bradshaw won the narrator's bet.
-The narrator asks if Bradshaw got a shock when he locked himself in, and Bradshaw explains that he didn't because he already knew paper was a non-conductor.
+The narrator asks if Bradshaw got a shock when he locked himself in, and Bradshaw explains that he did not because he already knew paper was a non-conductor.